 What does Science-Based training mean?
 Just like medical doctors keep abreast on the latest research in order to treat their patients with the most effective drug therapies, science-based animal trainers stay up to date on the most recent research in order to provide their clients with the most effective behavior-change protocols.
 Information from the fields of comparative psychology, welfare, ethology, and applied behavior analysis contribute to a skilled behavior consultant’s recommendations, ensuring that the interventions they recommend for your dog are ethical, humane, and effective.

 Check out the link from the American Veterinary Society of Animal Behavior for their position on training: https://vet.osu.edu/vmc/sites/default/files/files/companion/behavior/avsab-humane-dog-training-position-statement-2021.pdf

 No two dogs are exactly the same, therefore I do not use a "cookie cutter" approach to training.
 Rather, I tailor each program to help each unique dog and family with their area of need based on their dog's personality and history.

 Getting your puppy started off on the right paw in life is very important to raising a well balanced and healthy dog.

 Raising a baby animal that is a different species than ourselves as humans can be challenging.
-I will work with your puppy (as well as you and your family) one-on-one in your home to cover the basic cues as well as addressing areas such as potty training, biting, jumping, leash walking, and alone training.
+I will work with your puppy (as well as you and your family) one-on-one in your home.

 My main focal point is to help you raise your puppy to be a well balanced dog emotionally and mentally and help you build the strongest possible bond between you and your puppy.